 At $299, the 5140 adds a second HDMI input and AptX streaming over Bluetooth.
 The $399 6140 features the thinnest design of the bunch to facilitate wall mounting.
 It’s also designed for TVs 46 inches and larger and offers the same capabilities as the 5140.

-Bluetooth speakers: The company is expanding its selection outside of its top-end Fidelio series well beyond the previous year’s three SKUs.
+The company is expanding its Bluetooth speaker selection outside of its top-end Fidelio series well beyond the previous year’s three SKUs.

 All but two, including a Bluetooth clock radio, are stereo models.
 Three feature NFC, and four stream AptX and AAC over Bluetooth.
 Three feature USB charging port.
 All are AC/DC speakers except for an AC-only Bluetooth radio/alarm clock.

 Most of their prices range from a suggested $39 to $100, with a 30-watt ShoqBox AC/DC portable priced at $199.
 All products ship in April except for the ShoqBox, which ships in June.

 The company’s first two active Bluetooth speaker pairs are the $179-suggested S3X and $249 S5X two-way speakers with AptX and AAC streaming.
 They feature optical and coaxial digital input to connect to TVs.

 The speakers in each pair are connected to each other by cable.
 Both systems feature 0.75-inch tweeter and 4-inch woofer.
 One is rated at 2x30 watts, and the other is 2x100 watts.

 In the Fidelio series, the new $249 P9 Bluetooth speaker joins the $149 P8 stereo model and adds higher output, two-way speakers, USB charging port and AptX streaming.
 It also offers the P8’s AAC streaming.
 It ships in May or June.